KaiTech Plumbing and Heating Ltd.

 Radiant Tube Garage Heater / Infrared Garage Heaters

-Infrared garage heaters heat objects—not air—making them incredibly efficient.
+Radiant garage heaters heat objects—not air—making them incredibly efficient.
 By warming floors, vehicles, and tools directly, they reduce energy loss from open garage doors.

 This is ideal for homeowners who want consistent, quiet heat even with frequent door use.
 They’re available in electric, natural gas, and propane models, and are usually mounted on the ceiling at a 45-degree angle toward the garage door.